willoma/recherche-maison/doc/specifications.md

 ## Technical details

 - Photos and attachments will be stored in subdirectories of an `uploads` directory, each subdirectory named after its house id, which will only be created on first run if it does not already exist.
 These files will be searched for directly on the filesystem, without any entry or table in the database.
 Only the main photo selection should appear in the database.
+- Optional fields are stored in the database as the zero value of the type, not as nullable fields.